Skip to content

 166. Percentage of scheme smallholders involved in programme?

-232 - The company reports that the 'ILHAM' programme involves 232 smallholders.
+232 - The company reports that the 'ILHAM' program involves 232 smallholders.
 However, the type of smallholder involved is unclear.

 • P